What Is a Rectal Fistula? Causes, Symptoms & Natural Remedies

 • Be aware of any abscesses: Immediately address any abscesses to prevent them from developing into fistulas.

-• Avoid prolonged sitting: Prolonged sitting can cause diseases like rectal fistula and piles.
-If your work involves long periods of sitting, take breaks to prevent these types of diseases.
+• Avoid prolonged sitting: Prolonged sitting can cause diseases like rectal fistulas and piles.
+If your work involves extended periods of sitting, take breaks to prevent these types of diseases.

 • Exercise daily: Daily exercise will also help prevent these diseases.